tylergneill/Brucheion_tgn/README.md

 or for another system with a command like

 ~~~~
-env GOOS=windows GOARCH=amd64 go build -v brucheion.go
+env GOOS=windows GOARCH=amd64 go build -v
 ~~~~

 > Tips for recompiling: 1) First install the latest version of Golang [here](https://golang.org/doc/install).
-2) Install any required packages that appear in the build error message.
+2) Install any required packages that appear in the build error message, using the `go get` command.
 3) Adjust the environment variables as needed if building for other operating systems.
 3) Don't forget the `-v` flag.

 Startup and Login
 ------